Lack of transparency may risk sale to Micron, U.S. judge warns Elpida

 By Tom Hals

-WILMINGTON, Del A U.S. judge told Japanese chipmaker Elpida Memory Inc he was "troubled" by the firm's inadequate efforts to keep creditors informed about its bankruptcy process, and warned he may upend its proposed sale to U.S. rival Micron Technology Inc.
+WILMINGTON, Del, Oct 24 A U.S. judge told Japanese chipmaker Elpida Memory Inc he was "troubled" by the firm's inadequate efforts to keep creditors informed about its bankruptcy process, and warned he may upend its proposed sale to U.S. rival Micron Technology Inc.

 "I don't have a problem tanking a case," judge Sontchi said at a court hearing in Wilmington on Wednesday.
 Sontchi will eventually have to approve the transfer of U.S. assets after a sale is cleared by the Japanese court.

 Elpida, the last of Japan's dynamic random access memory (DRAM) chipmakers, was driven into bankruptcy by falling chip sales and foreign competition.
-The company proposed a $2.5-billion sale to Micron (MU.O), based in Boise, Idaho, as a way to repay creditors.
+The company proposed a $2.5-billion sale to Micron, based in Boise, Idaho, as a way to repay creditors.

-That deal would catapult Micron into the No. 2 spot in the global market for DRAM chips, behind Samsung Electronics (005930.KS).
+That deal would catapult Micron into the No. 2 spot in the global market for DRAM chips, behind Samsung Electronics .

 Bondholders, led by hedge funds Linden Advisors, Owl Creek Asset Management and Taconic Capital Advisors, have said the $2.5-billion price tag grossly valuation undervalues the firm, arguing that Elpida is worth 300 billion yen ($3.78 billion).